iqiyi/libfiber/README.md

 - acl_fiber_sem_num

 ## About API Hook
-On Linux & BSD, many IO and Net APIs are hooked.
+On Linux/BSD/Mac, many IO and Net APIs are hooked.
 So you can just use the System standard APIs in your applications with libfiber, the hooked APIs will be replaced with libfiber APIs.
 In this case, you can <b>`coroutine`</b> your DB application with mysql driven and change nothing in mysql driven.
 The standard APIs been hooked are shown below:
 - close
 - sleep